merszym/hellforge/README.md

 **Helpfully labeled layers (for geneticists)**

-This repository contains the code to the Webapp/Database that I use to collect archaeological context for the samples of my **ancient sedimentary DNA research** projects.
-(And for other sites as well, when I read up on them...)
+A Webapp/Database for the collection of archaeological context information related to **ancient sedimentary DNA research** projects.
+The key unit for the database is the "Archaeological Layer"

-The database is centered around the concept of **archaeological layers** and the research of **ancient humans** and **mammals**

-Because of that it currently stores information about:

-**(Published) Archaeological Context**

-- Site location and stratigraphy
-- Associated human cultures
-- Associated epochs
-- Dates obtained from the layers or samples
-- Associated mammalian taxa
-- Geological properties (WIP)

-**(Published) Sediment DNA projects**

-- Project descriptions
-- Samples and Libraries obtained from the layer
-- DNA Results (mtDNA)

 ## Explore